THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

 Blast your air conditioner.
 Turn on the fans.
 Heck you might even sleep naked!

 These are all ways to stay cool in summer, but there is one problem.

-Most of the ways for you to keep cool in summer have an impact on your electric bill.
+Most of the ways for you to keep cool on a hot summer day have an impact on your electric bill.

-There is nothing worse than opening that bill and having your jaw hit the floor due to the high cost of staying cool.
+Nothing is worse than opening that bill and having your jaw hit the floor due to the high cost of staying cool.